 Going forward, it will be interesting to see if the culture of Fox News truly changes, especially if new allegations against O’Reilly and other Fox News employees occur.

 Farmer Jaffe Partner Brad Edwards is experienced in filing lawsuits on behalf of victims of sexual abuse.
-If you or someone you know has been a victim of a sexual abuse, please e-mail attorney Brad [email protected] or call our law firm at (954) 524-2820.
+If you or someone you know has been a victim of a sexual abuse, please e-mail attorney Brad Edwards at [email protected] or call our law firm at (954) 524-2820.